darrenori/darrenori/README.md

 - Running the infra behind **CampusDash**, a campus delivery platform (Vercel + DigitalOcean, Postgres, web push)
 - Homelabbing across VMware / Hyper-V, and automating the boring parts with Terraform + Ansible
+- Working as a security researcher
+- Volunteering as DevOps on the side

 📫 **darrennorii@gmail.com**